00 The Gap

 What the Critics Actually Catch

 These aren't gentle suggestions.
-Every revision cycle runs a genuinely adversarial critique that looks for specific failure modes:
+Every revision cycle runs genuinely adversarial critique looking for specific failure modes:

 "Samsung unveiled at InterBattery this week" — InterBattery date was wrong by a month.